 Do you love to listen to yourself talk?
 Wouldn’t you love to not only make other people listen to you, but to get paid bookoodles of money to do it, all while traveling the world?
 Such is the sweet, sweet life of the public speaker.
 I know this is a job that a lot of gents aspire to, so I’m really pleased that Alex Hunter graciously offered us a fascinating and comprehensive look behind the scenes of this line of work.
-You can read more of Alex’s musing on his blog; for a fee he’ll even read the entries out loud to you!

 1. Tell us a little about yourself (Where are you from?
 How old are you?
 Describe your job and how long you’ve been at it, etc.).

 I’m 32 years old and currently split my time between the middle-of-nowhere in England and Northern California.
 I was born in the US to British parents and have been fortunate enough to live all over the world.
 I started my career in the web world with an airline in Hong Kong before moving back to California.
 I worked my way through various jobs before landing the sweetest gig of my career, running digital marketing for a startup airline, Virgin America.
 After 2 years of doing that I was called up to the big leagues and asked to run the global digital strategy for the entire Virgin brand back in London.
 A couple of exhausting years later, I turned 30 and decided to take some time off and then go out on my own.
 And that’s where I am today: an angel investor, branding nerd, and career public speaker.
 I speak about marketing, branding and brand psychology, loyalty, the startup world, and travel.
 I officially love my job.